15 Best Anime Apps for iOS and Android Devices

 Anime-Planet

-Anime-Planet is another legal streaming platform that allows users to watch anime for free.
-Although it does not provide access to its entire anime library for free, it does host popular anime such as Naruto Shippuden, Jojo's Bizarre Adventure, Noblesse, and Tower of God for you to stream for free.
+Anime-Planet is a legal platform that lets you stream some anime for free.
+It doesn’t open its whole library at no cost, but it does host popular titles like Naruto Shippuden, Jojo’s Bizarre Adventure, Noblesse, and Tower of God for free viewing, with the rest available through partner catalogs.

 Anime-Planet